/

 It worked for me.
 Why wouldn’t I include it as part of my son’s spelling practice?

 The simple answer is that it just isn’t effective.
 He needs a more experiential, reality based use of spelling in order for it to stick.
-A typical approach might work for the week, but then would quickly be forgotten when it comes time to actually use the spelling word in real life.
+A typical approach might work for the week, but then spelling words would quickly be forgotten when it comes time to actually use the spelling word in real life.

 spelling and the older learner